For many of our customers, the fall brings the annual task of securing the next fiscal year’s budget.

 Therefore, I suggest slightly modifying Rick’s definition to “Efficiently prevent material impact on my organization.”

 As Rick notes in his blog post, the purpose of quantifying risk and understanding ROI is not to generate revenue!
-ROI of existing maintenance contracts, projects, or for that matter any risk mitigation effort should only be evaluated from an effective and efficient use of resources to reduce material negative impact to the organization.
+ROI of existing maintenance contracts, projects, or for that matter any risk mitigation effort should only be evaluated for an effective and efficient use of resources to reduce material negative impact to the organization.

 Infosec budgets fall into three buckets: